mmilkowski36/mmilkowski36/README.md

 😄 Appropriate pronouns for me are she/her

-👀 I’m interested in Artificial Intelligence and Human Computer Interaction
+👀 My research is in Computational Social Science, AI, and HCI

 🌱 I have a BS in Computer Science from Seattle University, and am now persuing a PhD at University of Notre Dame.